Charlotte Harbor (estuary): The pirates and shipwrecks of Charlotte Harbor

 The mythical pirate José Gaspar (also known as "Gasparilla") was said to have roamed from the Gulf of Mexico to the Spanish Main from his secret base (sometimes referred to as his "pirate kingdom") in Charlotte Harbor from the late 1700s until his death in battle with the US Navy in 1821.
 Though no archival or physical evidence of Gaspar's existence has ever been found, he is a popular figure in Florida folklore, and the tale of the dashing pirate and his lost treasure has been used to promote tourism in Charlotte Harbor and along Florida's Gulf coast for many years, most notably in Tampa's Gasparilla Pirate Festival.
 The practice began in 1900, when the Charlotte Harbor and Northern Railway published the first written account of Jose Gaspar in a promotional brochure for its Boca Grande Hotel on Gasparilla Island.

 Charlotte Harbor is also said to have been the refuge of the pirate Brewster Baker and the site of several shipwrecks of vessels containing untold millions of Spanish gold.
 However, despite many professional and amateur searches over the years, no treasure or evidence of a historical pirate stronghold has ever been found in the area.

 Modern day

 The Charlotte Harbor of the present day is a harbor mainly for privately owned pleasure craft and fishing boats.
-The area thrives partly due to tourism for those seeking beautiful beaches and an escape from winter's bite.
+The area thrives partly due to tourism.
 There are also numerous retirement communities in the Charlotte Harbor area.